wandb/docs/docs/guides/integrations/other/azure-openai-fine-tuning.md

 - Make data-driven decisions for model selection

 ## Real-World example
-Check out our [medical note generation demo](https://wandb.me/aoai-ft-colab) to see how this integration enables:
+Check out the [medical note generation demo](https://wandb.me/aoai-ft-colab) to see how this integration enables:
 - Systematic tracking of fine-tuning experiments
 - Model evaluation using domain-specific metrics
 - Version comparison for selecting the best model